-At the request of the Jeffrey Cook Charitable Trust, which has graciously provided the funding for this award, the scholarship recipient will be expected to submit a modest note to the Trust describing what the scholarship and retreat attendance meant to her/him relative to teaching/research/service/networking.
+At the request of the Jeffrey Cook Charitable Trust, which has graciously provided the funding for this award, the scholarship recipient will be expected to submit a modest note to the Trust describing what the scholarship and retreat attendance meant relative to teaching, research, service, and networking.

 Retreat scholarships will be awarded on a competitive basis following review of all applications received by the deadline.